AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/coordination-simulation.md

 5. Token-weighted or reputation-weighted decision process

 ### Simulation Variables
-- contributors joining and leaving
+- Contributors joining and leaving
-- conflicting views on priorities
+- Conflicting views on priorities
-- varying reliability of contributors
+- Varying reliability of contributors
-- duplicated work
+- Duplicated work
-- incomplete handoffs
+- Incomplete handoffs
-- disagreement over what counts as progress
+- Disagreement over what counts as progress

 ---